axelcournac/Repeats_elements/README.md

 ```bash
 bash separate_mates.sh
 ```
-We aligned the reads with iterative alignment (scripts used: iterative_mapping.py and mapping.py of hiclib).
+We aligned the reads with iterative alignment procedure (scripts used: iterative_mapping.py and mapping.py of hiclib).
 We modified the script mapping.py to add a value threshold on the mapping quality (30 or 40).
 The modification is given in the python directory.
 Example of lines used to launch the alignment procedure:
 ```bash
 bank='/media/human/bank400260/';  echo $bank;